NormalNvim/NormalNvim/README.md

 * While on the debugger, add an option to the contextual menu to toggle breakpoint.

 ## Scratchpad
-(WIP, this is not ready yet, there are just my notes.)
+(WIP, this is not ready yet, these are just my notes.)

 Debuggers are distributed with NormalNvim under the directory /mason, but you will still have to install